ISARVIT/ISARVIT/README.md

 # 1. Backend
 ![](https://img.shields.io/badge/Heroku-430098?style=for-the-badge&logo=heroku&logoColor=white) ![](https://img.shields.io/badge/Flask-000000?style=for-the-badge&logo=flask&logoColor=white) ![](https://img.shields.io/badge/MySQL-005C84?style=for-the-badge&logo=mysql&logoColor=white)

 The backend is developed in Python, using the framework Flask (with some libraries) and hosted in Heroku.
 The idea was done an API to help the frontend to change information with a database hosted using MySQL, this should include cryptographic and make a safe environment.
-You an see the live version [here](https://api-isarvit.herokuapp.com)
+You can see the live version [here](https://api-isarvit.herokuapp.com).

 To run the backend in your machine, you need to have [FLASK](https://flask.palletsprojects.com/en/2.0.x/) installed.
 The tutorial to install from zero in your machine are :